iiLolaii/iiLolaii/README.md

 <!--
 **iiLolaii/iiLolaii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Hello!
+This is Lola and I'm in class right now

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...